ealva-com/preference-store/README.md

 Ensure you are using the latest [published version][maven-preference-store] or the latest [SNAPSHOT][preference-store-snapshot] if you want a bleeding-edge version.
 ## Pull/Change Requests
 Suggestions and Pull Requests welcome.
-Currently only 1 branch, so better to let me know if you are going to make a pull request to reduce potential conflict.
-If activity picks-up I'll create a development branch, but for now just branch off of main.

-Also, if you have a questions or a change you propose I make then open an issue for discussion.
+Also, if you have a question, or a proposed change, open an issue for discussion.
 ## Future
 I have plans on adding a library which has [Compose][compose] functions for preference UI.